MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### float

 Convert the string version of a floating-point number to a floating-point number.
 You can use this function only when passing custom parameters to an app, such as a logic app.
-An exception will be thrown if the string cannot be evaluated to a float.
+An exception will be thrown if the string cannot be converted to a float.

 ```
 float('<value>')